YunjiePeng/OccludedGaitRecognition/README.md

 # OccludedGaitRecognition
-This repository is for the paper accepted at IJCNN2023.
+This repository is for the paper "Occluded Gait Recognition" accepted at IJCNN2023.

 @INPROCEEDINGS{Peng2306:Occluded,
 AUTHOR="Yunjie Peng and Chunshui Cao and Zhiqiang He",